Protecting the future with the UN's 17 SDGs

 acting for biodiversity

-Acting all round for the environment
+Taking 360-degree action for the environment

 pf_q_half-world

-The aspects of Society
+The aspects of the Society

 Ensuring basic needs